 North American premières are also being planned, of course.
-For example, Overduin will perform the complete work on the 44-stop Kney tracker organ at First United Church in Waterloo, Ontario, on Sunday, 4 November 2018.
+For example, Overduin performed the complete work on the 44-stop Kney tracker organ at First United Church in Waterloo, Ontario, on Sunday, 4 November 2018.
 [Thank goodness he has miraculously recovered from a serious stroke, suffered at the beginning of March 2018.]

 The video at the top of this page includes excerpts from Chapter 21, “The New Jerusalem”, with Jan Overduin's explanations of the background underlying this music.

 Here are audio files captured at the première performance in Studio Acusticum: